ingo/ingo.github.io/_recipes/gnocchi.md

 ---
-title: Gnocchi
+author: Ingo Muschenetz
 category: Entrees
 description: Delicious homemade gnocchi made from potatoes, eggs, and flour.
 A classic Italian dish that's sure to impress.
-image: placeholder.jpg
+image: gnocchi.jpg
 size: 4 servings
 time: 2 hours
-author: Ingo Muschenetz
+title: Gnocchi
 ---
 This classic Italian dish is a labor of love, but the result is worth it.
 The gnocchi are soft, pillowy, and perfect with any sauce.

 ### Ingredients